Yuichi Nakagaichi: Controversies

-In November 2016, shortly after an announcement of becoming Japan men's national team new head coach, he was suspected of negligence in allegedly hitting a 41-year-old traffic guard while driving on the Chugoku Expressway in the city of Shobara, Hiroshima prefecture, on November 9.
+In November 2016, shortly after an announcement of becoming Japan's men's national team head coach, Nakagaichi was suspected of negligence in allegedly hitting a 41-year-old traffic guard while driving on the Chugoku Expressway in the city of Shobara, Hiroshima prefecture, on 9 November.
 Nakagaichi told the police that he mistakenly applied the brake of his car, causing it to skid and plow into the victim, according to police officers.

-In 2017, The Japan Volleyball Association is considering a temporary replacement for him after his stepped back from the role following his involvement.
-The association retained Nakagaichi as coach under the expectation that a criminal charge will be handed down within three months.
+In 2017, the Japan Volleyball Association was considering a temporary replacement for Nakagaichi after he stepped back from the role following this incident.
+The association retained him as coach under the expectation that a criminal charge would be handed down within three months.